Nooul/ra-component-factory/README.md

 ### Installation:

-Add `"aor-component-factory": "0.1.5"` in your package.json and run `npm install`
+Add `"ra-component-factory": "0.1.5"` in your package.json and run `npm install`

 ### Global Config: